michaelmayer-hpe/Labs/Git/Base.md

 If you used -a then git would have also included your last modification which wasn't staged.
 This is not what we want, so just use `git commit`.
 Our last modification is still in our working directory waiting to be finalyzed and committed.

+You may want to have a look at https://www.atlassian.com/git/tutorials/saving-changes for more discussions around these aspects.

 As you can start to see, there is *always* a way to solve an issue with Git.
 But if you now look at the man pages of say the `git log`, you will see how rich each subcommand is, so very powerful, but also sometimes confusing, espeically for newcomers with regards to finding the right option to perform the action you look at.

 `userX:~/localrepo$` **`man git-log | wc -l`**